databrickslabs/mosaic/docs/source/api/raster-functions.rst

 .. function:: rst_subdivide(tile, sizeInMB)

     Subdivides the raster tile to the given tile size in MB.
 The result is a collection of new raster tiles.
-    The tiles are split until the expected size of a tile is < sizeInMB.
+    The tiles are split until the expected size of a tile is < size_in_MB.
     The tile is always split in 4 tiles.
 This ensures that the tiles are always split in the same way.
     The aspect ratio of the tiles is preserved.
     The result set is automatically exploded.